valleyofdoom/PC-Tuning/README.md

   - Uninstall bloatware in the applications section in the immersive control panel by pressing ``Win+I`` (this can also be managed in [AppxPackagesManager](https://github.com/valleyofdoom/AppxPackagesManager))
   - In the ``Optional features`` section within the immersive control panel, you can uninstall everything that you don't need if desired

-- If Windows Defender was disabled in section [Merging Registry Options](#merging-registry-options), ``smartscreen.exe`` ignores the registry key that controls whether it runs in the background persistently on later versions of Windows.
+- If Windows Defender was disabled in section [Merging Registry Options](#merging-registry-options) by setting ``disable windows defender`` to ``true``, ``smartscreen.exe`` ignores the registry key that controls whether it runs in the background persistently on later versions of Windows.
 For this reason, open CMD as TrustedInstaller with ``C:\bin\MinSudo.exe --TrustedInstaller --Privileged`` and enter the command below to prevent it running in the background

     ```bat
     taskkill /f /im smartscreen.exe > nul 2>&1 & ren C:\Windows\System32\smartscreen.exe smartscreen.exee